ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 When enabled, all cluster nodes (management, compute, login, dynamic) are billed under the PAYGo pricing plan.
 {: note}

-The costs are based on:
+The costs is based on:
 * Selected hardware profile
 * PAYGo image pricing
 * Volume storage (only if separately provisioned and not part of the profile)